 Purée until smooth and then, using the back of a spoon, push through a plastic sieve to remove the pulp.
 Once the purée is pressed through, wipe the underside of the sieve with a clean spoon to get all the sauce.

 Roughly chop the pistachio nuts or walnuts.

-Pour the custard over the sponge fingers then sprinkle the nuts on top.
+Pour the custard over half of each the sponge finger then sprinkle the nuts on top of the custard.